y20k/escapepod/README.md

 - the maximum number of episodes available (and kept) is five

 ### Does Escapepod support OMPL?
-You can import a podcast list using the [OPML](https://en.wikipedia.org/wiki/OPML) exchange format.
-Just open an OPML file using a file manager and choose Escapepod as the handler.
-The current podcast collection can be exported via Settings.
-Addionally Escapepod keeps an up-to-date OPML file in the folder `/Android/data/org.y20k.escapepod/files/collection/`.
+You can import a podcast list using the [OPML](https://en.wikipedia.org/wiki/OPML) exchange format using the respective option in the app's Settings.
+The current podcast collection can be exported via Settings, too.
+Additionally Escapepod keeps an up-to-date OPML file in the folder `/Android/data/org.y20k.escapepod/files/collection/`.

 ### I cannot add podcast X.
 Please report any podcast feeds, that are currently not working, using the GitHub Issue template [Feed Issue](https://github.com/y20k/escapepod/issues/new?assignees=&labels=feed+issue&template=feed-issue.md&title=%5BFeed%5D).
 Note: Escapepod does not support video podcasts.

 ### Where do the podcast search results come from?
-Escapepod searches the [gpodder.net](https://gpodder.net/directory/) online database.
-Gpodder.net is a great service, if you are looking for new stuff to listen to, btw.
+Escapepod searches by default the [Podcastindex.org](https://podcastindex.org/) online database - or if you toggle the respective setting the [gpodder.net](https://gpodder.net/directory/) online database.

 ## Screenshots (v0.8)